superstreamlabs/memphis/README.md

 Control-Plane - localhost:5555/6666<br>

 ## Beta
 Memphis{dev} is currently in Beta version.
-This means that we are still working on essential features like real-time messages tracing,<br>
-Schema registry, and inline processing, as well as making more SDKs and supporting materials.
+This means that we are still working on essential features like real-time messages tracing, schema registry and inline processing as well as making more SDKs and supporting materials.

 How does it affect you?
 Well... mostly it doesn't.<br>
 (a) The core of memphis broker is highly stable<br>
-(b) We learn&fix fast<br><br>
+(b) We learn and fix fast<br><br>
 But we need your love, and any help we can get by stars, PR, feedback, issues, and enhancments.<br>
 Read more on https://memphis.dev/docs